saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 }
 ```

-The above terraform code creates K8s ServiceAccounts, K8s secret off the ServiceAccounts, Role, and RoleBindings in the new kubernetes cluster you want to add to the existing argocd instance.
+The above terraform code creates K8s ServiceAccounts, K8s secret off the ServiceAccounts, Role, and RoleBindings in the new Kubernetes cluster you want to add to the existing argocd instance.

-And proceeded with retrieving the K8s secret you've just created, so we can extract the serviceaccount token, kubernetes CA(Cluster Authority) cert, and also store the eks cluster endpoint all together into AWS SSM Parameter Store as a SecureString.
+And proceeded with retrieving the K8s secret you've just created, so we can extract the service account token, Kubernetes CA(Cluster Authority) cert, and also store the EKS cluster endpoint all together into AWS SSM Parameter Store as a SecureString.

-You will still be making reference back to the serviceaccount token, CA cert and eks cluster endpoint you just stored in the Parameter Store.
+You will still be referring back to the service account token, CA cert and EKS cluster endpoint you just stored in the Parameter Store.

 :::note
-You can always revise the cluster role rules and streamline the access to your own specification, maybe you want the argocd to be able to deploy to the default namespace alone and more.
+You can always revise the cluster role rules and streamline the access to your specification, maybe you want the argocd to be able to deploy to the default namespace alone and more.
 :::

 ### Connect the new kubernetes cluster to the existing ArgoCD

-If you are already using terraform IaC to power your ArgoCD instance kubernetes cluster, then it can be more relieving to spin the connection up.
+If you are already using terraform IaC to power your ArgoCD instance Kubernetes cluster, then it can be more relieving to spin the connection up.

 All you have to do is create a new file named **argocd-connect.tf** paste the following codes, then run ```terraform plan && terraform apply -auto-approve```